Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Robots.txt is a text file that contains instructions for search engine bots.

-It helps to control how these bots crawl and index your website.
+It is really important because it helps to control how these bots crawl and index your website.

-One of the things that you can do with robots.txt is to specify which pages you do not want to be crawled.
+For example, one of the things that you can do with it is to specify which pages you do not want to be crawled.

-This can help to improve your crawl budget by preventing search engine bots from crawling pages that don’t contain any new or relevant information.
+This can help optimize your crawl budget by preventing search engine bots from crawling pages that don’t contain any new or relevant information.

 Here are a few examples of valid robots.txt URLs: